Courage: "Clinical courage"

 The term "clinical courage" came to light in relation to modern medicine in the 2000s, mostly in relation to the practice of medicine in remote or resource-limited settings.
-The concept has been described as the practice of medicine outside of a clinician's usual scope of practice, or relevant clinical guidelines, in order to provide essential medical care, where no alternative exists.
-It has been specifically discussed in relation to rural generalists, paramedics, general practice and rural medicine.
-The opposing theory is that of clinical recklessness, in which the actions of a clinician in stepping outside of their competence results in unprofessional behaviour, which exposes patients to risk or harm.
+It has been described as the practice of medicine outside of a clinician's usual scope of practice, or relevant clinical guidelines, in order to provide essential medical care, where no alternative exists.
+It has been specifically discussed in relation to rural generalists, paramedics, general practitioners, and rural medicine.
+The opposing theory is that of "clinical recklessness", in which the actions of a clinician in stepping outside of their competence results in unprofessional behaviour, which exposes patients to risk or harm.

 Society and symbolism

-One symbol often associated with courage is that of the lion.
+One symbol often associated with courage is the lion.
 It is sometimes seen in the Catholic Church as a depiction of Christ's triumph over sin.
 It also is a symbol in some cultures as a savior of the people who live in a community with sin and corruption.

 Fortitude

 Fortitude and courage are distinguishable in that fortitude is the mental or emotional strength that enables courage in the face of adversity.
 According to Presbyterian theologian William Swan Plumer, "There is also, in strict propriety of language, a difference between courage and fortitude.
 Courage faces and resists danger; fortitude endures pain....
 Courage is for action; fortitude for suffering.
 In this sense, fortitude differs little from constancy and patient endurance."

-Aquinas says that fortitude ranks third after prudence and justice among the cardinal virtues.
+Thomas Aquinas says that fortitude ranks third after prudence and justice among the cardinal virtues.
 He distinguishes fortitude from fearlessness, which can too easily become recklessness through short-sighted audacity with disastrous results.
 In both Catholicism and Anglicanism, fortitude is also one of the seven gifts of the Holy Spirit.